 Even though botox is a common cosmetic treatment used to improve the appearance of facial wrinkles, it can relax the muscles and treat uncontrolled muscular construction when it is directly injected into the painful muscles.
 Muscular contraction is a result of a signal sent by the brain to the muscles to contract.
 When Botox is injected into painful muscles, it blocks such signals sent by the brain.
 The botox injection will gradually relieve your pain and prevent neck stiffness for three to four months.

-Dr Nina Bal has successfully treated several cases of neck spasm, bruxism, hyperhidrosis and a host of other conditions.
-The first step to getting botox treatment for neck spasms from Dr Nina Bal is to book a consultation with her.
+Dr Nina Bal (Dental Surgeon) has successfully treated several cases of neck spasm, bruxism, hyperhidrosis and a host of other conditions.
+The first step to getting botox treatment for neck spasms from Dr Nina Bal (Dental Surgeon) is to book a consultation with her.
 She will carefully examine your condition and administer a personalized treatment.
 She may even prescribe physical therapy after the botox injection for better results.

 How to Prevent neck spasms